-You should know that diabetes is a chronic condition which affects around 10 % of Americans, and in the future, that number is expected to grow.
+You should know that diabetes is a chronic condition that affects around 10 % of Americans, and in the future, that number is expected to grow.
 Diabetes is when your body isn’t able to effectively make energy from the food.

 The hormone, insulin which is responsible for producing energy from sugar, mostly from carbs sources is insufficient.

 The actual conversion of sugar to energy is impossible, and the blood glucose begins to rise, this is called hyperglycemia, and it may damage many organ systems in case it is left uncontrolled.

 In general, to control blood glucose levels, people turn to carbs intake for fluctuating levels.
 So, can a fat source, the extra virgin olive oil i.e. EVOO be suitable for your blood glucose levels?

 Nowadays, it is challenging to pick an olive oil at the store because there are many kinds.
 There is EVOO, i.e., extra virgin olive oil, pure olive oil, virgin olive oil, and light olive oil.

 Of all types, extra virgin olive oil is of the highest quality.
 Why?

 Well, the extra virgin olive oil and virgin olive oil are unrefined.
 That means that they haven’t undergone heat manipulation or have been treated with chemicals.

 And the difference between these 2 oils is their oleic acid content.
 Yes, consuming oleic acid is safe and healthy, but too much of it can be bad for you.

 When the extra virgin olive oil is compared to others, it is seen that it contains the least amount of this oleic acid, around 1 %, and it has the richest flavor.
 But is it beneficial for your blood glucose?
 Read on to find out.